Cropi/task/README.md

 - Detection of reccurring messages.
 - If the daemon is stopped (receives a SIGINT), it will write to stdout:
   - the most frequented message
-  - and a number indicating how message was detected
+  - and a number indicating how many messages were detected

-Potential enhancements:
+Potential enhancements but are NOT required:
 - use of CMake in the project
 - "-f" option for fork mode